Birth Family Search

 Why isn’t there an original birth certificate with my birth parents on it?

-In Vietnam, like many countries, a birth certificate is not automatically issued when a child is born.
-In the U.S. when a baby is born, the hospital or clinic contact the state vital records department and the birth is registered and a birth certificate issued — basically all automatically.
-Birth parents simply provide all of the information such as their names and the baby’s name, and the rest is handled by the government.
-In Vietnam, to obtain a birth certificate, the child’s birth parent or legal guardian must request one from the government, and it can be issued years after the child’s birth.
-Lost or abandoned children may have never had a birth certificate.
-Children who are placed for adoption must have one, so it is either created for that child by the agency/guardian, or the birth parent requests it at the time of relinquishment.
-Abandoned children with no known birth parent information are often issued a document which states that birth parents are unknown.
+In the Philippines, like many countries, a birth certificate is not automatically issued when a child is born.
+In the U.S., when a baby is born, the hospital or clinic contact the state vital records department and the birth is registered and a birth certificate issued — basically all done automatically.
+Birth parents simply provide all of the information, such as their names and the baby’s name, and the rest is handled by the government.
+In the Philippines, to obtain a birth certificate, the child’s birth parent or legal guardian must request one from the government, and it can be issued years after the child’s birth.
+Lost or abandoned children may not have ever had a birth certificate, or it may be impossible to know which of the hundreds issued at that time belong to a particular child.
+Children who are placed for adoption must have one, so it is either created for that child by the agency/guardian or the birth parent requests it at the time of relinquishment.
+Abandoned children with no know birth parent information are often issued a document which states that birth parents are unknown.

 How could contacting my birth mother endanger her current relationships?

-Due to the stigma still attached to unwed pregnancies and relinquishment, many unwed birth mothers haven’t informed their spouses, family or children of their history.
+Due to the stigma still attached to unwed pregnancies and relinquishment, many unwed birth mothers haven’t informed their spouses, family, or children of their history.
 Likewise, married couples who have relinquished a child due to poverty or other considerations may not have informed their other children, and are fearful of how they will be viewed.
-This doesn’t necessarily mean they don’t want contact with the children they relinquished; just that Holt needs to proceed carefully.
-Although attitudes about adoption are changing, Vietnam is a very, very old culture, and may be slower to change.
+This doesn’t necessarily mean they don’t want contact with the child they relinquished — just that Holt needs to proceed carefully.
+Although attitudes about adoption are changing, this is a very, very old culture, and may be slower to change.

 How long does a search take?

 International searches can happen in a short time, but most are a very lengthy process.
-There is no set time frame, it truly depends on the amount of information provided at the time of relinquishment.
-Changes within the country can also delay a search, such as neighborhoods or villages that no longer exist in post-war Vietnam.
-Time of year, information available, current workloads all impact the time frames.
-Holt and Holt Vietnam are very committed to helping adoptees in any way they can.
+There is no set time frame, as it truly depends on the amount of information provided at the time of relinquishment.
+Changes within the country can also delay a search, such as when neighborhoods or villages are devastated by natural disasters and replaced by towering apartment buildings or shopping malls.
+Time of year, information available, and current workloads all impact the time frames.
+Holt and KBF are very committed to helping adoptees in any way they can.